SparkyPotato/Cinder/README.md

 git clone --recursive https://github.com/SparkyPotato/Cinder
 ```
 2. Run the CMake generator for your platform.
-3. The binaries will be found the root build folder.
+3. The binaries will be found in `Exectuable`, within the build folder.

 ### Windows
 1. Open the folder with Visual Studio and create the desired configuration.
 Note that Cinder does not support x86.